GabrielNat1/team-weapon-system/README.md

-# Mini Frella for Roblox Game
+# Team Weapon Giver System

 This repository contains the code for a **mini frella system** used in a Roblox game.
 The system is responsible for distributing weapons to players based on their platform (mobile or PC).